datalad-handbook/book/docs/intro/executive_summary.rst

    :width: 70%
    :target: ../basics/101-107-summary.html

-Thus you can keep track of revisions of data of any size, and view, interact with or restore any version of your datasets history.
+Thus, you can keep track of revisions of data of any size, and view, interact with or restore any version of your dataset's history.

 Consumption and collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DataLad lets you consume and collaborate on datasets.
-You can install existing datasets and update them from their sources, or create sibling datasets that you can publish updates to and pull updates from for collaboration and sharing.
+DataLad lets you consume others datasets or collaborate.
+You can install existing datasets and update them from their sources, or create sibling datasets that you can publish updates to and pull updates from for collaboration and data sharing.

 .. figure:: ../artwork/src/collaboration.svg
    :alt: Consume and collaborate
    :width: 130%
    :target: ../basics/101-120-summary.html

-Additionally, via DataLad you get access to ~70TB of publicly available open data collections with :term:`the DataLad superdataset ///`.
+Additionally, you can get access to ~70TB of publicly available open data collections with :term:`the DataLad superdataset ///`.

 Dataset linkage